 Fifth and final on our list of the 5 Things to Document After an Auto Accident, is to take down the contact information of any witnesses to the accident – that is, bystanders not involved in the collision.
 Document their contact information, including their name, address, phone number, and a brief description of the witness’s version of events.
 If possible, obtain permission to record this conversation for future use.
 An occurrence witness may also need to be contacted in the future for possible sworn witness affidavits and/or depositions.

 Motor vehicle accidents happen quickly and unexpectedly.
 That is why it is important to be prepared.
 Our best advice: keep in mind these 5 Things to Document After an Auto Accident.

-Thanks to our friends and co-contributors at Hickey & Turim SC for their added insight into documenting your accident.
+Thanks to our friends at Hickey & Turim SC for their added insight into documenting your accident.